310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% endbubble %}

 {% bubble Eichi serious %}
-Well, I won’t say that it’s unavoidable.
+Well, it isn’t necessarily unavoidable.
 There’s a likely chance they’ll still publicize it as long as we ask nicely.

 However, that is simply your own personal wish in the end.
 I’m sure you’re well aware that we have to always prioritize the client’s wishes, yes?
 {% endbubble %}

 {% bubble Chiaki frown %}
 …Yeah.
-It’s just my selfish wish… I’m sure Sazanami’s right; they likely contacted us to cancel the project…
+It’s just my selfish wish… I’m sure Sazanami’s right; they likely contacted us to ask if we could cancel the project…

 But… The staff members, Sazanami… We <em>all</em> worked extremely hard, through endless trial and error, to create that PV.